NFL Kickoff Game Ratings Take A Hit From 2016 As Patriots Lose To Chiefs

 - Seattle 17.1/32

-And, because we can all use a bit more Game of Thrones, since the Season 7 finale of the HBO blockbuster last month, here is a little something to put Patriots head coach Bill Belichick’s Thursday night in context:
+And, because we can all use a bit more Game of Thrones, since the Season 7 finale of the HBO blockbuster last month, here is a little something to put Patriots’ head coach Bill Belichick’s Thursday night in context:

 Chaos is a ladder. #KCvsNE #NFLKickoff pic.twitter.com/noybJ0b870